 The following guide covers a simple integration of the already-installed OpenLDAP server with Percona Distribution for MongoDB and the Operator.
-You can know more about LDAP concepts and LDIF references to configure it, and find how to install and configure OpenLDAP in the official OpenLDAP references and Percona Server for MongoDB references and contract on the official OpenLDAP references and Percona Server for MongoDB references and contract on the official OpenLDAP references and Percona Server for MongoDB references and contract on the official OpenLDAP references and Percona Server for MongoDB references and contract on the official OpenLDAP references and Percona Server for MongoDB refe
+You can know more about LDAP concepts and LDIF files used to configure it, and find how to install and configure OpenLDAP in the official OpenLDAP and Percona Server for MongoDB documentation.